-6.4 Points for both titles will be awarded at each Event according to the following scale :
+6.4 Points for both titles will be awarded at each Event according to the following scale:

-1st : 25 points

-2nd : 18 points

-3rd : 15 points

-4th : 12 points

-5th : 10 points

-6th : 8 points

-7th : 6 points

-8th : 4 points

-9th : 2 points

-10th : 1 point
+1st 25 points 2nd 18 points 15 points 3rd 12 points 4th 10 points 5th 6th 8 points 7th 6 points 8th 4 points 2 points 9th 1 point 10th

-6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed two laps or less, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed for more of the original race distance.

-If the formation lap is started behind the safety car (see Article 39.16), the original race distance will be deemed to be the distance calculated in accordance with Article 5.3(c).

-- 6.6 The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony. - 6.7 A trophy will be awarded to the driver who sets the most pole positions during the championship season (see Article 35.2).
-In the event of a tie the holder of the greatest number of second places will be taken into account and, if there is still the tie, the holder of the greatest number of third places and so on until a winner emerges.

-If this procedure fails to produce a result, the FIA will nominate the winner according to such criteria as it thinks fit.
+- 6.5 If a race is suspended under Article 41, and cannot be resumed, no points will be awarded if the leader has completed two laps or less, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed 75% or more of the original race distance. - If the formation lap is started behind the safety car (see Article 39.16), the original race distance will be deemed to be the distance calculated in accordance with Article 5.3(c).
+However, the maximum race time of four hours (see Article 5.3(b) will commence at the scheduled race start time. - The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony. - 6.7 A trophy will be awarded to the driver who sets the most pole positions during the championship season (see Article 35.2).
+In the event of a tie the holder of the greatest number of second places will be taken into account and, if there is still the tie, the holder of the greatest number of third places and so on until a winner emerges. - If this procedure fails to produce a result, the FIA will nominate the winner according to such criteria as it thinks fit.